alberto-mate/Gravitational-Simulator-cpp/README.md

 1. `aos`: Array of Structures
 2. `soa`: Structure of Arrays

-The idea of this project is to analyze the performance of `aos` and `soa` structures in a C++ code simulating a problem of gravitational attraction between objects in three-dimensional space.
+The idea of this project is to analyze the performance of `aos` and `soa` structures in a C++ code simulating a problem of gravitational attraction between objects in two-dimensional space.
 The difference between between them is the way the objects are stored.
-The first one uses an array of structures while the second one uses an array structure. arrays.
+The first one uses an array of structures while the second one uses a structure of arrays.
 <p align="center">
   <img height="300px" src="./images/output_frames.gif">
 </p>